Want to know your driving

 2 Sept 1939

-examiners are designated Traffic Officers and supervise fuel
+the war, examiners are designated Traffic Officers and supervise fuel rationing.

 1 Jan 1940